-- All residents who reach the age of 65 and reside in Canada for at least 10 years may be eligible for the federally funded Old Age Security program (OAS).
-Seniors receive the full amount if they have lived in Canada for 40 years and may qualify for a partial pension if they have lived in Canada for at least 10 years. - Seniors who have lived in Canada for less than 10 years may still qualify for OAS if their previous country of residence has an international social security agreement with Canada (for example, if an immigrant senior lived and worked in the United States for four years, they will be able to receive a partial pension after living in Canada for six years).
+- All residents who reach the age of 65 and reside in Canada for at least 10 years may be eligible for the federally funded old age security program (OAS).
+Seniors receive the full amount if they have lived in Canada for 40 years, and may qualify for a partial pension if they have lived in Canada for at least 10 years. - Seniors who have lived in Canada for less than 10 years may still qualify for OAS if their previous country of residence has an international social security agreement with Canada (e.g., if an immigrant senior lived and worked in the United States for four years, they will be able to receive a partial pension after living in Canada for six years).

-• However, many immigrant seniors who arrived in York Region between 2010 and 2014 are from countries such as: China, Iran, Russia, Iraq and Pakistan, which do not have social security agreements with Canada.
-Therefore, 15,240 seniors in York Region (or 10.7 per cent) did not receive OAS or the Guaranteed Income Supplement in 2013, compared to 4.9 per cent in Ontario and 3.9 per cent in Canada.
-Peel Region has a similar number of seniors not receiving OAS - 10.6 per cent (16,120 seniors).
+However, many immigrant seniors who arrived in York Region between 2010 and 2014 are from countries such as: China, Iran, Russia, Iraq and Pakistan, which do not have social security agreements with Canada.
+Therefore, 15,240 seniors in York Region (or 10.7%) did not receive OAS or GIS in 2013, compared to 4.9% in Ontario and 3.9% in Canada.
+Peel Region has a similar number of seniors not receiving OAS - 10.6% (16,120 seniors).